mitre/hipcheck/docs/book/src/using/cli.md

 A github token must be set in the HC_GITHUB_TOKEN system environment variable for `hc check` to run.
 Hipcheck only needs permissions for accessing public repository data, so those are the only permissions to assign to your generated token.

-There are currently two working secondary subcommands under `check`.
+There are currently five working secondary subcommands under `check`.
 Running `hc check` without a subtask runs `hc help check`.
 The available subcommands are:

 * npm
     * `hc [FLAGS] [OPTIONS] check npm <PACKAGE>` obtains the Git repo for an npm package by uri or <package name>[@<optional version>], analyzes the Git repo for risks, and outputs an overall risk assessment for that npm package Git repo.